RobertTate/dmcli/campaigns/README.md

 # ⚡ Welcome to DMCLI! ⚡

 You're currently in the campaigns folder.
 You know what you should put it in?
 Your campaign content.

-Here's an example of how to add some:
+There are two ways you can add / edit / remove campaign content.
+The first is while using DMCLI.
+The second is manually moving / adding folders and `data.json` files in the `campaigns` folder.

+**If you want to add campaign content manually:**

 Lets say I want to break up my campaign content by both `Places`, and `Events`.
 To do this: